syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/how-to/get-filtered-row-details.md

 domainurl: ##DomainURL##
 ---

-## Get the filtered row details in Angular Spreadsheet component
+## Get the filtered row details in ##Platform_Name## Spreadsheet component

 Filtering helps you to view specific rows in the spreadsheet by hiding the other rows.
-You can use the [`allowFiltering`](https://ej2.syncfusion.com/documentation/api/spreadsheet/#allowfiltering) property to enable or disable filtering functionality.
-Using the [`applyFilter`](https://ej2.syncfusion.com/documentation/api/spreadsheet/#applyfilter) method you can be able to filter the data present.
+You can use the [allowFiltering](https://ej2.syncfusion.com/documentation/api/spreadsheet/#allowfiltering) property to enable or disable filtering functionality.
+Using the [applyFilter](https://ej2.syncfusion.com/documentation/api/spreadsheet/#applyfilter) method you can be able to filter the data present.
 With the help of isFiltered property you can be able to identify the filtered row.

 The following code example shows how to get the filtered row details.